Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Performance Analysis

-A closed-form expression of \eqref{eq:identity_4_asmyt2} is given in Appendix B. Thus, using \eqref{eq:identity_1_asmyt}, \eqref{eq:identity_2_asmyt}, \eqref{eq:identity_3_asmyt}, and \eqref{eq:identity_4_asmyt} of Appendix B in \eqref{eq:avg_rate_approx}, we get \eqref{eq:asymt_rate_general_k} of Theorem 1. \end{IEEEproof} In the following Lemma 1, we simplify the derived expression by considering an i.i.d model and when the relay is located in the middle of the source and the destination. \begin{my_lemma} If $k$ and $\beta$ are the parameters of the foggy channel, $a$ and $\phi$ are the parameters of pointing errors, and a relay is at the mid-point with $z=8.686/\beta d$, then a closed-form expression of of average SNR and a lower bound on the ergodic rate are:
+A closed-form expression of \eqref{eq:identity_4_asmyt2} is given in Appendix A. Thus, using \eqref{eq:identity_1_asmyt}, \eqref{eq:identity_2_asmyt}, \eqref{eq:identity_3_asmyt}, and \eqref{eq:identity_4_asmyt} of Appendix A in \eqref{eq:avg_rate_approx}, we get can get a closed-form expression of the ergodic rate (not presented due to the space constraint). \end{IEEEproof} In the following Lemma 1, we present the closed-form expressions by simplifying the derived expression by considering an i.i.d fading model and when the relay is located in the middle of the source and the destination. \begin{my_lemma}[Average SNR and ergodic rate for i.i.d FP] If $k$ and $\beta^{\rm{fog}}$ are the parameters of the foggy channel, $A$ and $\rho$ are the parameters of pointing errors, and a relay is at the mid-point with $z=8.686/\beta^{\rm{fog}} d$, then a closed-form expression of of average SNR and a lower bound on the ergodic rate are:

-where ${\cal{F}}_{\gamma}(a,\phi,z,k)$ and ${\cal{F}}_{\eta}(a,\phi,z,k)$ are given in \eqref{eq:close_form_snr_symt_1} and \eqref{eq:close_form_rate_symt_1} respectively. \end{my_lemma}
+where ${\cal{F}}_{\gamma}(A,\rho,z,k)$ and ${\cal{F}}_{\eta}(A,\rho,z,k)$ are given in \eqref{eq:close_form_snr_symt_1} and \eqref{eq:close_form_rate_symt_1} respectively. \end{my_lemma}

-\begin{IEEEproof} Using \eqref{eq:aprox_snr_pdf} in \eqref{eq:avg_snr_approx} and \eqref{eq:avg_rate_approx}, and noting that $a_1=a_2=a$, and $\phi_1=\phi_2=\phi$ under the symmetric i.i.d fading model, we get:
+\begin{IEEEproof} Using \eqref{eq:aprox_snr_pdf} in \eqref{eq:avg_snr_approx} and \eqref{eq:avg_rate_approx}, and noting that $A_1=A_2=A$, and $\rho_1=\rho_2=\rho$ under the symmetric i.i.d fading model, we get:

-Substituting $u=\frac{a}{\sqrt{{\gamma}/{\gamma_0}}}$, $m=(z_r-\phi^2)$ and using series expansion $\Gamma(a,t) \triangleq (a-1)! e^{-t} \sum_{m=0}^{a-1} \frac{t^m}{m!}$ in \eqref{eq:snr_smyt_proof} for the average SNR and \eqref{eq:rate_smyt_proof} with the inequality $\log_2(1+\gamma)\geq\log_2(\gamma)$ for the ergodic rate, we encounter some simple integration terms along with the first and third integration terms of \eqref{eq:identity_1_asmyt2}.
+Substituting $u=\frac{A}{\sqrt{{\gamma}/{\gamma_0}}}$, $m=(z_r-\rho^2)$ and using series expansion $\Gamma(a,t) \triangleq (a-1)! e^{-t} \sum_{m=0}^{a-1} \frac{t^m}{m!}$ in \eqref{eq:snr_smyt_proof} for the average SNR and \eqref{eq:rate_smyt_proof} with the inequality $\log_2(1+\gamma)\geq\log_2(\gamma)$ for the ergodic rate, we encounter some simple integration terms along with the first and third integration terms of \eqref{eq:identity_1_asmyt2}.
 Using \eqref{eq:identity_1_asmyt} and \eqref{eq:identity_3_asmyt} of Appendix B with some algebraic simplifications, we get \eqref{func:symt_snr} and \eqref{func:symt_rate} of Lemma \ref{lemma:snr_symt}. \end{IEEEproof}

-Further, we consider light foggy conditions (i.e., $k=2$) to derive simple analytical expressions on the average SNR and ergodic rate for the i.i.d model in the following Corollary.